TritonDataCenter/sdc-cloudapi/README.md

       },

 VMAPI section.
-Right now, the username and password members can be safely removed, since we agreed that internal APIs will not provide HTTP Basic Auth.
+Right now internal APIs will not provide HTTP Basic Auth.
 `VMAPI_URL` must be the __complete__ HTTP address for VMAPI's HTTP server running into vmapi zone.

       "napi": {
           "url": "NAPI_URL",
-          "username": "NAPI_HTTP_ADMIN_USER",
-          "password": "NAPI_HTTP_ADMIN_PW",
+          "cache": {
+              "size": 5000,
+              "expiry": 300
+          }
+      },

+Same than the VMAPI section, but for CNAPI.

+      "cnapi": {
+          "url": "CNAPI_URL",
           "cache": {
               "size": 5000,
               "expiry": 300